Affiliate links on Android Authority may earn us a commission. Learn more.

 - Monitor your apps — Make sure your apps are from a legitimate source like official app stores or product websites, and check the task manager to find any unknown running apps.

-- Use strong passwords — Move away from simple passwords that are easy to guess and never reveal your passwords to others.
+- Use strong passwords — Move away from simple passwords using a password manager.
+They generate credentials that are nearly impossible to guess provided you don’t reuse your master password elsewhere.

 - Turn on two-factor authentication — Secure your accounts with a two-step authentication method or authenticator apps.